 What to Do If You’ve Already Been Scammed By a Knock Off Website?

 If you were scammed by an online shop you found through Facebook, you can notify Facebook, themselves, of the fraud.
 The social media platform claims to be working hard to eliminate these types of businesses from their website.

 Once you’ve exhausted your attempts to contact the online retailer's customer service, it’s time to contact your bank or credit card to file a claim that could potentially cover some, or all, of your costs.

 If you paid through PayPal and the item was never delivered, you’re likely due a refund from the payment platform.
 If the item was otherwise defective or not as pictured, you should still contact Paypal’s customer service for further advice and assistance, as some consumers report they received refunds.

-Bottom Line?
-Know The Risks Before Buying a Knock Off Dress
+The Bottom Line: Know the Risks Before Buying a Fake Designer Dress

 When dreams of wearing a dazzling dress come up against budget constraints, it’s easy to push aside common sense.